 Finally, in this variation on this Figurative Language Holiday Craftivity, we are going to encourage a little devious coloring to take place.

-In the previous activities students were encouraged to color their lights in any way that suits them, but this time, we are going to be a little more specific.
+In the previous activities, students were encouraged to color their lights in any way that suited them, but this time, we are going to be a little more specific.